ThoughtWorksInc/DeepLearning.scala/README.md

  * DeepLearning.scala runs on JVM, can be used either in standalone JVM applications or a Jupyter Notebooks.
  * DeepLearning.scala is expressive.
 Various types of neural network layers can be created by composing `map`, `reduce` or other higher order functions.
- * DeepLearning.scala supports plug-ins.
-There are various plug-ins providing algorithms, models, hyperparameters or other features.
+ * DeepLearning.scala supports plugins.
+There are various plugins providing algorithms, models, hyperparameters or other features.
  * All the above features are statically type checked.

 ## Features